 The Department of History and Philosophy of Medicine consists of four major units: the Academic Programs, the Clendening Library, the Clendening Museum, and the KU Medical Center Archives.
 The Department unites these programs in its mission to advance understanding and application of ethical, historical and social analysis of health, medicine and healing.

-Using the combined resources of the department we strive to teach students and colleagues how historical and social factors influence health and health care; and we inform our teaching through scholarship in the history and philosophy of medicine that merits national recognition.
+Using the combined resources of the department we strive to teach students and colleagues how historical, ethical, and societal factors influence health and health care; and we inform our teaching through scholarship in the history and philosophy of medicine that merits national recognition.

-Finally, through our ethics programs we seek to deepen a moral appreciation of medicine's role in healing through ethics education and scholarship in the medical school and the KU Hospital residency programs combined with an active ethics consultation service in the KU Hospital.
+Through our ethics programs we seek to deepen a moral appreciation of medicine's role in healing with teaching programs in the medical school and the KU Hospital residency programs combined with an active ethics consultation service in the KU Hospital.
 The department also lends support and leadership for the KU Hospital Ethics Committee.

 Explore our featured resources: